 An important aspect of the physical examination is the response to passing a nasogastric tube.
 Because horses can neither regurgitate nor vomit, adynamic ileus, obstructions involving the small intestine, or distention of the stomach with gas or fluid may result in gastric rupture.
 Passing a stomach tube may, therefore, save the horse’s life and assist in diagnosis of these conditions.
 If fluid reflux occurs, the volume and color of the fluid should be noted.
 In healthy horses, it is common to retrieve <1 L of fluid from the stomach.

-A sample of peritoneal fluid (obtained via paracentesis performed aseptically on midline) often reflects the degree of intestinal damage.
-The color, cell count and differential, and total protein concentration should be evaluated.
-Normal peritoneal fluid is clear to yellow, contains <5,000 WBCs/μL (most of which are mononuclear cells), and <2.5 g="" of="" protein/dl,="" and="">2.5><2 mmol="" of="">2>
+A sample of peritoneal fluid (obtained via paracentesis performed aseptically on midline) often reflects the extent of intestinal damage.
+The color, cell count and differential, total protein, and lactate concentration should be evaluated.
+Normal peritoneal fluid is clear to yellow, contains <5,000 wbcs/mcl="" (most="" of="" which="" are="" mononuclear="" cells),="">5,000><2.5 g="" of="" protein/dl,="" and="">2.5><2 mmol="" of="">2>

 Ultrasonographic evaluation of the abdomen may help differentiate between diseases that can be treated medically and those that require surgery.
 The technique also can be applied transrectally to clarify findings noted on rectal palpation.
 In foals, echoes from the large colon and small intestine are commonly identified from the ventral abdominal wall, whereas only large-colon echoes are usually seen in adult horses.
 The large colon can be identified by its sacculated appearance.
 The duodenum can be identified in the tenth intercostal space and traced around the caudal aspect of the right kidney.
 The jejunum is rarely identified during transabdominal ultrasonographic examination of normal adult horses, whereas the thick-walled ileum can be identified by transrectal examination.

-Although pain relief usually is provided by analgesics, there are other important ways to reduce the degree of pain.
+Although pain relief usually is provided by analgesics, there are other important ways to reduce the level of pain.
 For example, passing a nasogastric tube (also an important part of the diagnostic evaluation) may remove any fluid that has accumulated in the stomach because of an obstruction of the small intestine.
 The removal of this fluid not only relieves pain from gastric distention but also prevents rupture of the stomach.

 Many horses with colic benefit from fluid therapy to prevent dehydration and maintain blood supply to the kidneys and other vital organs.
-The fluids may be given either through the nasogastric tube or IV, depending on the particular intestinal problem (see General Concepts Regarding Fluid Needs in Dehydrated Horses).
-Horses with strangulating obstruction or enteritis must be given fluids IV, because absorption of fluids from the diseased intestine is impaired and fluid may be secreted into the lumen of the intestine.
+The fluids may be administered either through the nasogastric tube or intravenously, depending on the particular intestinal problem ( See table: Fluid Needs in Dehydrated Horses Fluid Needs in Dehydrated Horses ).
+In horses with strangulating obstruction or enteritis, fluids must be administered intravenously, because absorption of fluids from the diseased intestine is impaired, and fluid may be secreted into the lumen of the intestine.
 The latter mechanism causes a buildup of fluid in the intestine, which must be removed from the stomach through a nasogastric tube.
 This abnormal movement of body fluids into the intestine contributes to the development of circulatory shock, which is often the ultimate cause of death.

 In healthy horses, the mucosal lining of the GI tract restricts enteric bacteria and their structural components (eg, endotoxins, lipoproteins, nucleic acids, flagellin) to the intestinal lumen.
 These bacterial components exist in high concentrations in the intestinal lumen, because they are released when the bacteria die or, in some cases, when bacteria multiply rapidly.
 However, when this mucosal barrier is disrupted, as occurs with intestinal ischemia or inflammation, the bacterial components can move into the peritoneal cavity and then be absorbed into the systemic circulation.

 Prostaglandins are involved in causing many of endotoxin’s early ill effects.
 Flunixin meglumine reduces the cellular production of prostaglandins and can help prevent some of their effects.
 Because flunixin can help prevent some of the early effects of endotoxemia at dosages less than the recommended dosage (1.1 mg/kg), smaller dosages (0.25 mg/kg) can be administered without masking clinical signs associated with conditions that require surgery.

-Mineral oil is the most commonly used medication in the treatment of a large-colon impaction.
+Mineral oil is the most commonly used substance in the treatment of a large-colon impaction.
 It coats the inside of the intestine and aids the normal movement of ingesta along the GI tract.
 It is administered through a nasogastric tube, as much as 4 L, once or twice daily, until the impaction is resolved.
 Although mineral oil is safe, it is not highly effective in treating severe impactions or sand impactions, because it may simply pass by the obstruction without softening it.